-(HIB) – A holiday season without baked goodies would be like a movie without popcorn, burgers without fries or a sundae sans cherry: good but not quite perfect.
+(ARA) – A holiday season without baked goodies would be like a movie without popcorn, burgers without fries or a sundae sans cherry: good but not quite perfect.
 If you enjoy baking traditional holiday favorites, you may also like trying new recipes.
 Experimenting with new recipes is easier if you start out with a well-stocked pantry.

 While some holiday recipes might call for unusual ingredients that require a trip to the gourmet food store, some ingredients are ubiquitous.
 Keep those ingredients in your pantry year-round and you’ll be on track to bake up a storm this holiday season.